XuanchenLin/NanUI/README.md

 **Release of NetDimension.NanUI.XP**

-Another version of NanUI that supports **Windows XP** is now can be downloaded by Nuget using following command:
+Another version of NanUI that supports **Windows XP** is now can be downloaded on Nuget by using following command:
 ```
 PM> Install-Package NetDimension.NanUI.XP
 ```